uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-> while GPT-4 is at or beyond human-level for many tasks, overall its patterns of intelligence are decidedly not human-like.
-However, GPT-4 is almost certainly only a first step towards a series of increasingly generally intelligent systems
+> While GPT-4 is at or beyond human-level for many tasks, overall its patterns of intelligence are decidedly not human-like.
+However, GPT-4 is almost certainly only a first step towards a series of increasingly generally intelligent systems.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Bubeck et al., 2023